 Where London slows to walking pace — and the Thames becomes your compass.

-The Thames Path (London Section) offers a unique blend of nature, history, and culture — tracing the river’s banks through the heart of the capital.
-This 79-mile stretch runs from the Thames Barrier in the east to Hampton Court Palace in the west, passing world-famous landmarks, royal parks, riverside pubs, and hidden green spaces along the way.
+The Thames Path (London Section) is one of the most accessible long-distance trails in the South East of England, perfect for walking holidays and outdoor adventures.
+Following the river for 79 miles (127 km) from the Thames Barrier in the east to Hampton Court Palace in the west, it passes world-famous landmarks, royal parks, riverside pubs, and hidden green spaces along the way.

-It’s an ideal trail for self-guided walking holidays, urban ramblers, or slow-paced weekend walkers.
+Ideal for self-guided holidays, urban ramblers, or weekend explorers, this section blends nature, history, and culture in a way that only London can.
 With the river always beside you, navigation is simple, and the scenery shifts from maritime industry to regal architecture, wildflower meadows to Georgian lanes.

 East London: Begin at the Thames Barrier, where tidal waters meet post-industrial Docklands and maritime Greenwich.
 Follow the river through Rotherhithe, past Tower Bridge, and into the heart of Central London — with views of St Paul’s Cathedral, the London Eye, and the Houses of Parliament.